kirick13/docs.md/source/pages/elements/code-examples.md

 Put multiple code snippets one after another inside `Request` section.
 You will see only one code snippet at the time, but there will be a selector to choose the language.

-## Response syntax
+## Other blocks syntax

-You can put miltiple `Response` sections and name them whatever you want.
+You can put miltiple sections and name them whatever you want (e.g. `Response`).
 That title will be a title of code snippet.

 Code snippets come alone or with a paragraph before.
 If there is a paragraph before, it will become a subtitle of response code snippet.
+All code snippets will be shown at once.

 # MARK: Examples